HyperGraphPro: Progress-Aware Reinforcement Learning for Structure-Guided Hypergraph RAG: HyperGraphPro

-Despite the improvement of the reasoning performance of RL-based agentic GraphRAG frameworks, they are still in their early stage and face two key challenges. (i) They primarily rely on contextual similarity for graph retrieval, overlooking the underlying relational structures and topological dependencies within knowledge graphs. (ii) They are trained with sparse, outcome-level rewards that ignore the quality of intermediate reasoning steps, resulting in sub-optimal learning in multi-step retrieval scenarios.
+Despite the improvements in reasoning performance of RL-based agentic GraphRAG frameworks, they are still in an early stage and face two key challenges. (i) the retrieval is largely based on contextual similarity, which may overlook the richer relational and topological structure inherent in the hypergraph. (ii) They mainly rely on outcome-level supervision, assigning the same trajectory-level reward across all reasoning steps and therefore providing limited credit assignment for the intermediate retrieval and reasoning that are actually beneficial for solving the problem.